Fudan-iGEM/2025-wiki/pages/model.md

 2. **Comparison of Different Promoters:** Based on the current model, periodic promoters (e.g., Ash1) are much more effective than constitutive promoters for time tracking.
 The periodic promoters restrict the expression window, preventing excessive new protein generation, which helps maintain the accuracy of the timer signal.
 3. **Promoter Strength Selection:** The strength of the promoter directly influences the protein expression level, thereby affecting the timer's performance.
 Strong promoters (e.g., Factor 3x, 5x) lead to rapid changes in the red-blue ratio and quickly saturate the signal, losing the ability to track time accurately.
 In contrast, weak promoters (e.g., Factor 0.5x, 0.75x) provide slower changes but suffer from weak signals, leading to higher noise sensitivity.
 The 1x medium-strength promoter offers the best balance, providing optimal response speed, higher signal-to-noise ratio, and better stability, making it ideal for precise time tracking applications.

-In summary, the model successfully validates the importance of **periodic promoters**, **pulse width control**, and **promoter strength** in enhancing timer performance.
+In summary, the model successfully validates the importance of periodic promoters, pulse width control, and promoter strength in enhancing timer performance.
 The 1x medium-strength promoter strikes the best balance between dynamic response and signal-to-noise ratio, providing the most suitable timer functionality.
 Meanwhile, controlling the pulse width ensures high temporal resolution while avoiding the risk of excessive saturation.
-Therefore, the combination of **1x promoter and short pulses (10–15 min)** theoretically offers the best timer performance in experiments, making it ideal for applications such as cell lifespan measurement or time tracking.
+Therefore, the combination of 1x promoter and short pulses (10–15 min) theoretically offers the best timer performance in experiments, making it ideal for applications such as cell lifespan measurement or time tracking.

 ## Improvement Log